BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 Data sources
 ============

-- Taxonomic data comes from the access database
+- Taxonomic data comes from the access database.
-- Other data (distribution, ...) should be extracted from http://www.phegea.org/Checklists/Lepidoptera/Lepmain.htm (an extracted version is in initial_data/previous_website_12jan2018, but it's better to use the data online, in case of updates)
+- Other data (distribution, ...) is extracted from http://www.phegea.org/Checklists/Lepidoptera/Lepmain.htm
+  (Extraction done by André in Go, resulting in CSV data files).
+- During the import process, the Wikidata identifiers are added for families (experimental feature, for possible future use)
-- Finally, other data (pictures, ...) may be provided by the curators.
+- Also, pictures provided by the curators.
+They are attached to the corresponding species thanks to the Species code in filename.

 Deployment / Installation